 THE APP

-The goal of the admittedly ambitious Cookout project is cultivating community-based strategies for incentivizing artists, community organizers, and scholars to work together to develop our own AI through ancestral intelligence.
+The goal of the ambitious Invite project is develop platforms for solidarity over division, cultivating community-based strategies for artists, community organizers, and scholars to work together to develop our own AI through ancestral intelligence.
 I hypothesize ancestral intelligences can guide this development process.
 As my comic and academic book demonstrate, the cookout, as an ancestral Black American practice, is a productive framework for guiding how to invite (develop), cook (produce), serve (distribute), and host (exhibit) our stories and data.
-My team will rely on intergenerational strategies for cultivating knowledge, from programming based on the Earth’s cycles (e.g. a video podcast may be released once a season or every new moon) to inviting Cookout app members to share their family stories and intergenerational healing practices.
+My team will rely on intergenerational strategies for cultivating knowledge, from programming based on the Earth’s cycles (e.g. a video podcast may be released once a season or every new moon) to inviting Invite app members to share their family stories and intergenerational healing practices.